naemon/naemon.github.io/documentation/usersguide/configmain.md

 Additionally, Naemon will recursively process all config files in subdirectories of the directory you specify here.

-You can seperate your configuration files into different directories and specify multiple
+You can separate your configuration files into different directories and specify multiple
 <i>cfg_dir=</i> statements to have all config files in each directory processed.